 Access and Activities

 Access to the northern portion of the property is easily gained by the 790 Highway, as the preserve sits approximately 500 m west of the turn-off to the Belding’s Reef Preserve.
 Access to the peninsula portion is slightly trickier: it can be reached at low tide by parking across from the peninsula on the road leading to Crow Island, and then fording the shallow stream that drains out of the marsh area.
 This is not possible at high tide.
-Alternatively, permission could be sought from the neighbouring landowner to approach the end of the peninsula from the 790 HWY.
+Alternatively, permission could be sought from the neighboring landowner to approach the end of the peninsula from the 790 HWY.

 In all cases, parking is on the side of the road, and is not suitable for numerous vehicles.